Indicia-Team/indicia-docs/administrating/drupal/permissions.rst

 permissions to do this, such as when logged in with the site admin account.
 Select **User management > Roles** from the menu to view or add to the list of roles.
 There are also links to **edit role** (i.e. change the role name) and **edit permissions** - there will be more on this topic in a moment.

 .. image:: ../../images/screenshots/drupal/roles.png
   :width: 700px
   :alt: Drupal roles configuration

-Note that Instant Indicia creates some generally useful roles for you such as **site editor** and **verifier**.
+Note that Indicia creates some generally useful roles for you such as **site editor** and **verifier**.
 Adding a user to a role is simply a matter of editing their user account (as long as you have the correct permissions to do this of course).
 Select **User management > Users** from the admin menu then find the appropriate user and click the **edit** link.
 This includes various settings for the user account; the one we want to focus on at the moment is the list of roles that the user belongs to.
 Note that the user can of course belong to several roles – they could be a site editor and a record verifier at the same time for example.

 .. image:: ../../images/screenshots/drupal/edit-user.png
   :width: 700px
   :alt: Editing a Drupal user account

 Just click the **Save** button to apply any changes to the user’s roles.

 The next task is to decide which of the many possible tasks can be performed by each